hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 }
 ```

-We won't delve into this code in too much detail, but what should be clear is that the kernel's code is stored in a string variable (source) and is built on-demand before being executed on the device (see the `cl::Program` object and the `program.build(device)` function call).
+We won't delve into this code in too much detail, but what should be clear is that in this example the kernel's code is stored in a string variable (source) and is built on-demand before being executed on the device (see the `cl::Program` object and the `program.build(device)` function call).

 You can compile the above code on a system with an OpenCL implementation installed using the following: